Carolyn Brown Mosby: Politics

 She was the first Black to serve on the Indiana Legislative Council and also served on the National Conference of Insurance Legislators Executive Committee, National Conference of State Legislators, National Legislative Conference on Arson and National Black Caucus of State Legislators.
-She also a member of the State Tourism Promotion Grant Fund Committee, Governor’s Commission on Minority Business Development, Sunset Evaluation Committee, the Interim Study Committee on the Uniform Marital Property Act and the Democratic National Committee Platform Accountability Commission.
-She was named Gary INFO News’ Outstanding Citizen; recipient of the Gary Branch NAACP Ovington Award.
+She also a member of the State Tourism Promotion Grant Fund Committee, Governor's Commission on Minority Business Development, Sunset Evaluation Committee, the Interim Study Committee on the Uniform Marital Property Act and the Democratic National Committee Platform Accountability Commission.
+She was named Gary INFO News' Outstanding Citizen; recipient of the Gary Branch NAACP Ovington Award.
 Received the Presidential Award from the National Black Caucus of State Legislators and the prestigious and coveted Sagamore of the Wabash Award presented to her by former Indiana Governor Evan Bayh (D).
 She was also the recipient of a Residence Fellowship at the Harvard University John F. Kennedy School of Politics.

 Mosby was honored posthumously by Indiana Black Expo, Inc., renaming their humanitarian award the Senator Carolyn Brown Mosby Above & Beyond Award.
 The award is presented each year during the organization’s Corporate Luncheon.
 It has been given to actor Louis Gossett Jr., former NBA player Alan Henderson and gospel recording artist Kirk Franklin, just to name a few.
-A senior citizens high rise in Gary, IN also bears her name, along with Indiana State Road 53 – “Broadway”, that runs from the entrance to the U.S. Steel plant in Gary to Crown Point, Indiana.
+A senior citizens high rise in Gary, Indiana also bears her name, along with Indiana State Road 53 – “Broadway”, that runs from the entrance to the U.S. Steel plant in Gary to Crown Point, Indiana.
 NIPSCO also funds a scholarship in her memory for high school students presented by the Urban League of Northwest Indiana each year.